DasLab/ToyFold-1D/README.md

 Note that its harder to find a good design here due to lots of misfolds.
 Also, interestingly, although the best design is ranked by p(target) its dot plot looks 'messier' than the worst design.
 An interesting next step might be to rank by ensemble defect or similar.

 * And you can design over pseudoknots too!
+Though the calculation becomes unwieldy for long sequences...

 ```
 enumerative_design( '((..[)).]' )